marymarkart/CMPE131-02-Team5/meetings.md

   - Adrien: Worked on the delete account feature.
   - Rishi : Made changes to splash.css and some optimizations

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- All members got together to discuss how to style certain parts of the website and the account delete feature